timeester3648/MultiEngine-UTL/docs/module_random.md

 #### RANDU

-The most famous example of low-quality random is [RANDU](https://en.wikipedia.org/wiki/RANDU) (a variation of the same [LCG](https://en.wikipedia.org/wiki/Linear_congruential_generator) used by most `C` programmers to this day) which was widely used in 1960s and 1970s for the lack of a better knowledge.
+The most famous example of low-quality random is IBM's [RANDU](https://en.wikipedia.org/wiki/RANDU) (a variation of the same [LCG](https://en.wikipedia.org/wiki/Linear_congruential_generator) used by most `C` programmers to this day) which was widely used in 1960s and 1970s for the lack of a better knowledge.

-Let's generate `10000` random points in a $[0, 1]^3$ cube, each points will generate with coordinates `{ randu(), randu(), randu() }`.
+As a simples showcase of its flaws, let's generate `10000` random points in a $[0, 1]^3$ cube, each points will generate with coordinates `{ randu(), randu(), randu() }`.
 After plotting the resulting picture and looking at it from a correct angle, we can clearly see that all points fall into just **12** distinct planes:

 <img src ="images/random_3d_points_angle.svg">